fourcodes-org/proof-of-concepts/aws/docs/application-deployment-demo.md

 # build a docker image
 docker build -t (imageNAme) .

-# run a docker container using docker image
+# normal method - run a docker container using docker image
-docker run -d -it -p 3000:3000 --name (continerName) (imageNAme)
+docker run -d -it -p 3000:3000 --name (continerName) (imageNAme) [or]
+# When we use mysql --network=host container, we need to run as this method.
+docker -d run --network=host --name (continerName) (imageNAme)
 ```

 **1. web-server**